 The first time I ever had this insane chocolate cake was years ago when my husband & I started dating.
 My mother in law made it one night when I was at their house for dinner and I remember being blown away by the best chocolate cake I’ve ever had.
 I told her this cake was so good, it was nuts.
 She replied, “Yeah, it’s crazy good!”
 And that’s where the name comes from!

 This recipe actually goes back to my husband’s grandmother.
 I never had the pleasure of meeting her, but I know we would have been close.
 She was a gourmet chef, baker, entrepreneur and lover of life.
 I’m so grateful to at least have a connection to her through her recipes.

 This cake is rich, but in the best way possible.

 As moist as it is, I promise it is not dense by any means.
-It’s actually very light and airy.
+It’s actually very light and airy, but also supremely fudgy.
 Also, I’m amazed at how much chocolate flavor is packed into this cake using just cocoa.
 It’s just ridiculously chocolatey.
 You won’t be able to stop at one piece.

 Dutch Cocoa Blend is a must for this recipe

 For this recipe, I highly recommend using a cocoa powder that is a blend of natural and Dutch cocoa.
 Why?
 Natural cocoa is straight-up unsweetened chocolate that has been removed of all fat and ground into a powder, and because of that, it can be bitter.
 Dutch-process cocoa is still all cocoa, but it’s been slightly neutralized to lower its acidity.
 This provides a more nicely rounded out chocolate flavor.